anonymeye/ripplex/examples/angular-app/README.md

 # Angular Example App

-This example demonstrates how to use Ripple state management with Angular using Signals.
+This example demonstrates how to use Ripplex state management with Angular using Signals.

 ## Features